Alert opened: 31 Jul 2025

 • Status reporting and radio communications.

-Contact your local Emergency Management Advisor for further information on creating a community response group for your area or to join an existing one.
+Contact your local Emergency Management Advisor for further information on creating a community resilience group for your area or to join an existing one.

 Emergency Management Otago works with communities across Dunedin to develop capability and resilience within each community so that they can prepare for and respond to emergencies.